 Celestial coordinate system

 A celestial sphere is an abstract sphere centered on an observer.
-All objects in the sky can be conceived as being projected upon the inner surface of the celestial sphere.
+All objects in the sky can be conceived as projected upon the celestial sphere’s inner surface.

 The equatorial coordinate system is the most basic coordinate system around the Earth.
 Most celestial bodies use this equatorial coordinate system to indicate their location and make observations in modern astronomy.

 If you draw an imaginary large circle extending the Earth’s equator on the celestial sphere, it becomes the celestial equator.
 And if you extend the Earth’s north-Pole and mark it on the celestial sphere, this point becomes the celestial North Pole.
 The closest observable star to the celestial North Pole is called the ‘Polaris.’

 Similarly, the point marked on the celestial sphere by extending the South Pole of the Earth is called the ‘celestial South Pole.’
 The intersection of the ecliptic and the celestial equator is called the equinox.
 The semicircle that passes through the celestial North Pole and the celestial South Pole is called the hour circle.
 Just as the longitude and latitude drawn on a globe are perpendicular to each other, the celestial equator and the time zone are perpendicular also.